Military Family Member Scholarships

 Nationwide Surviving Spouse and Dependent Children Scholarship Program

-The Survivor’s and Dependent’s Educational Assistance (DEA) program will help the spouses and children of select deceased or missing military personnel in obtaining higher education.
-Very specific criteria must be met to qualify.
-Assistance will be given for up to 45 months of education.
 For the spouse, the benefits will end 10 years after the death date of the veteran spouse or from the date of eligibility.
 For the children, with the exception of special circumstances, all applicants must be between the ages of 18 and 26 to qualify for this program.
-Read more.
+Special Restorative Training and Special Vocational Training opportunities may also be available to eligible individuals.

 Alaska State Spouse and Dependent Child Scholarship Program